fomo-nouns/fomo-nouns/packages/mobileapp/notifications_backend/README.md

 2. Click "Generate new private key" and download the json file

-3. Rename it to `serviceAccount.json` and put inside `SendNotification\` folder. *Remark: This file is not version controlled*
+3. Rename it to `serviceAccount.json` and put it inside `SendNotification\` folder. *Remark: This file is not version controlled*

 ## Lambda Functions